songrise/HyperNeRF-torch/Readme.md

 --scene_name="exp" --img_wh $IMG_W #IMG_H \
 --root_dir "/exp"
 ```
 This will generate a folder in `result` directory with the rendered images and a gif of the result.
+Note that you have to pass the same set of arguments as in the training command to load the model.

 ## Implementation details
 This repo is a by-product of one of my research projects, therefore I do not have much time to precisely replicate the original implementation.
 Most notably, the following are different from the original implementation: